 Many of us are finally starting to realize that bacon fat can be reused to impart foods with delicious flavor.
 To be fair, plenty of people have been reusing their bacon drippings for years.
 But until recently, those bacon drippings were often stored in unappetizing and unsightly soup cans.

 Fortunately, there are loads of new bacon grease containers out there that both store and strain bacon fat, prepping that oily goodness for a new life.
 Here are the six best bacon grease containers currently on the market.

 High End Pick

-My pick for the all around, best bacon grease container.
+My pick for the all around, absolute best fillet knife.

 This Sumerflos stainless steel bacon grease container epitomizes smart, minimalist design.
 It’s made from a high quality and food-grade, 18/8 brushed stainless steel and looks fantastic on the countertop.
 Aesthetically, it perfectly matches and complements most modern kitchens.

 Of course, aesthetics are not the only factor to consider when selecting a grease container, but I would venture to say that aesthetics are pretty important for something that is going to rest for even a short time on the countertop.

 This container is really elegant – the dust-proof lid sits nicely above a fine mesh filter, and both have small, helpful handles so that you can maneuver your container without getting your hands greasy.
 It also comes in a smaller 1.2 liter model, which is quite cute and practical for smaller families.

 Structurally, the container is a perfect cylinder, with a parallel, cylindrical handle.
 The whole thing rests on top of a separate, anti-slip tray, which prevents oil from spilling onto the countertop.
 Think of this tray like you might imagine the small plates used to rest cooking utensils while in use.